zemendaniel/groupchat/README.md

 - Connection issues
     - Ensure both sides use the same port and that firewalls allow traffic.
     - Try a different port if needed.
+    - Make sure everyone has entered the same password.

 ## FAQ
 - Is GroupChat free?